issei0420/Oboeru/README.md

 # Oboeru
 # Node.js / MySQL
-# Vocaburary Notebook
+# It is an Vocaburary Notebook app
-# function: quiz, multiple notebooks
+# Function: quiz, multiple notebooks